Archynetys Live news trend intelligence

 The brief

-Coverage from NPR, The Independent, and the Wall Street Journal emphasizes the internal workings of a father's head.
-IFA Magazine reports that 26% of men describe themselves as more patient, understanding, and empathetic since becoming fathers.
+Coverage from Scientific American, NPR, and South Carolina Public Radio emphasizes these neurological changes.
+IFA Magazine reports that 26% of men describe becoming more patient, understanding, and empathetic since becoming fathers.

 Quick answers